 If your clients are investing the time and money into eyelash extensions, they want to make sure they last.
 Eyelash extension glue is a critical component of the lash extension process and can make or break the final result.
-The best eyelash glue keeps the lashes in place so the glam lasts until the next appointment.
+The best eyelash glue keeps the lashes in place and Super bonder keeps them flexible, so your clients’ glam lasts until the next appointment.
 Browse our selection of lash glue below.

 What Is the Best Glue for Eyelashes?

 The best eyelash glue makes the lash tech’s job easier and ensures the best results.
 Here is what to look for when buying lash glue:

 As you know, it’s extremely difficult to hold a single eyelash extension in place for a prolonged period of time, so dry time is one of the most important things to look for in the best eyelash glue.
 A dry time of no more than 1-2 seconds is preferred so look for Cyanoacrylate on the label — it dries almost instantly.
 Although lash glue can dry in 1-2 seconds, Cyanoacrylate takes 8-24 hours to fully cure on its own.
 With the use of super bonder, the curing process can be expedited to only 3 minutes.

 Eyelash extension glue needs to hold lashes on for weeks.
 Clients do not want their lashes falling out when they blink or wash their faces.
 Make sure the lash glue that you use includes methyl methacrylate for the strongest hold.

 Black is generally the preferred color of eyelash glue for the extra definition it provides.
 If the client ’s eyes are sensitive to pigment, clear is less irritating and would be a better choice.
 Clear lash glue also provides a more natural look and looks best with brown or colored lashes.